jeanmichelmorin/twitch-tv-adblocker/README.md

-# EDIT: Use this instead.
+# EDIT: Use this instead https://chrome.google.com/webstore/detail/twitch-adblock/ljhnljhabgjcihjoihakgdiicdjncpkd
 The original owner was saucettv.
 The original developer added a ref link when you purchase something off Amazon.
 He completely disapeared with the extension.
 But a team of dev took care of removing that stuff.
-You can find the new things here. https://chrome.google.com/webstore/detail/twitch-adblock/ljhnljhabgjcihjoihakgdiicdjncpkd https://github.com/cleanlock/VideoAdBlockForTwitch
+You can find the new things here.

+https://chrome.google.com/webstore/detail/twitch-adblock/ljhnljhabgjcihjoihakgdiicdjncpkd

+https://github.com/cleanlock/VideoAdBlockForTwitch

 I will keep the old code in here for archive purposes.